paritytech/txwrapper/examples/README.md

 In `./index.ts`, the `rpcToNode` function is the only function that needs to be called online.
 Everything else can be performed offline.
 In particular, this example shows how to perform the following offline:

-- generate a tx
+- Generate a tx
-- create its signing payload
+- Create its signing payload
-- sign the signing payload
+- Sign the signing payload
-- derive the tx hash
+- Derive the tx hash
-- decoding at various levels of the tx lifecycle
+- Decode at various levels of the tx lifecycle